prattling-pate/2d-newtonian-physics-simulator/README.md

   - This technically isn't needed for it's purpose of teaching collisions, only for fun p much

 ## Other than that it is finished

+This webapp is hosted on Github Pages: https://notkacper.github.io/2d-newtonian-physics-simulator/